mahdi-ul-bari/mahdi-ul-bari.github.io/_pages/about.md

       Hello, I am Mahdi Ul Bari, <strong>Physiotherapist and Researcher</strong>.
       I am currently appointed as <strong>Clinical Physiotherapist</strong> at the
       <strong>Musculoskeletal Unit</strong> in <strong>Centre for the Rehabilitation of the Paralysed (CRP)</strong>.
-      I am committed to provide evidence based physiotherapy to make sure that care is truly centered around what patients impairments.
+      I am committed to provide evidence based physiotherapy and care that is truly centered around the patient's impairments.
 I am greatly motivated in clinical work with analytical thinking to find better solutions.
       Beside by clinical responsibilities, I have a keen interest for data analytics in medical research.
       All my credentials and skills are embedded in this portfolio.
 Thank you for stopping by my portfolio.
     </td>